This Article Is About FHA Home Appraisal Guidelines And Property Standard Requirements

 - FHA Appraisers use the sales comparison approach

-- The sales comparison approach is where the appraiser uses the the recent sale prices of similar and like homes within a one mile or less distance from the subject property
+- The sales comparison approach is where the appraiser uses the recent sale prices of similar and like homes within one mile or less distance from the subject property

 - FHA Appraisers also use the cost approach appraisal method which is derived on how much it will cost to build the same property

-The focus of a FHA Appraisal is not just getting the right value to protect the mortgage lender’s collateral but also to make sure that the home is secure and habitable.
+The focus of an FHA Appraisal is not just getting the right value to protect the lender’s collateral but also to make sure that the home is secure and habitable.

 - The FHA appraisal will note all the items deemed not safe and not habitable